-Working or Stay-at-Home – We Are All Still “Mom”!
+Working or Stay-at-Home: We Are All Still “Mom”!

-A little background – I was raised by a devoted and wonderful stay-at-home mom.
+A little background: I was raised by a devoted and wonderful stay-at-home mom.
 I am grateful for her constant presence in my life and will never forget how hard she worked to keep our house in order.
 She cooked, she cleaned, and she did a whole lot more than that (stuff I don’t even know about yet cause I’m not a mother — like cleaning up vomit and teaching me to blow my nose).

-As I read this article, I felt a lot of emotions all at once (what else is new?).
-A part of me was cheering inside to see such a beautiful ode to this man’s wife and all the stay at home moms out there, while another part of me was saddened and defeated.
-I see his frustration, I see his point.
+As I read this article, I felt a lot of emotions all at once.
+(What else is new?)
+A part of me was cheering inside to see such a beautiful ode to this man’s wife and all the stay-at-home moms out there, while another part of me was saddened and defeated.
+I see his frustration; I see his point.
 However, I was disappointed at the execution of such a delicate matter.

 These are rough times we live in, y’all.
-Guns, abortion, crime, abuse, sex trafficking, kid-nappings, addiction, illness, drugs, divorce …you name it, we’ve seen it, or are going to see it in our lifetime.
-With all this hate being kicked up around us, it is our responsibility as Christians to find and cultivate love, hope, and support for one another.
+Guns, abortion, crime, abuse, sex trafficking, kidnappings, addiction, illness, drugs, divorce … You name it, we’ve seen it, or are going to see it in our lifetime.
+With all this hate being kicked up around us, it is our responsibility as Christians to find and cultivate love, hope and support for one another.

-With articles like this one, comments like he mentioned about working moms shunning the stay at home moms, and pressures we put on ourselves already as women — we can’t possibly come up for air long enough to see the big picture.
+With articles like this one — comments like the one he mentioned about working moms shunning the stay-at-home moms and pressures we put on ourselves already as women — we can’t possibly come up for air long enough to see the big picture.
 We are trapped by our own expectations, society’s opinions, and now, the pressures of our Christian brothers and sisters.
 Plainly, we are called to raise our kids well and raise them to love the Lord above all else.
 This may look different to different folks.

 I have witnessed my dear friends agonize over the decision to go back to work, work part time, or stay at home.
-None of these choices, regardless of the outcome, have been easy.
-In fact, they’ve been painful, emotional, and heart breaking.
+None of those choices, regardless of the outcome, have been easy.
+In fact, they’ve been painful, emotional and heart-breaking.
 The solution is often complicated.
 I support them all, either choice they select, and love them the same.
-They are no less a mother, no less caring, and they are no less ambitious based off of their choice.
-The fact that they struggle with this choice alone shows me where their heart lies and reminds me how much I adore and support their choice in becoming a mother at all.
-Do you see where I’m headed here?
+They are no less a mother, no less caring, and they are no less ambitious based off of their choices.
+The fact that they struggle with their choice alone shows me where their hearts lie and reminds me how much I adore and support their choice in becoming a mother at all.

 I have female friends who stay at home with their kiddos.
 They tirelessly home school, play outside, and work to love their children, support their families, and get dinner on the table each night.
-They are truly heroes — snot wiping, diaper cream applying, story book reading champions!
+They are truly heroes — snot-wiping, diaper-cream-applying, storybook-reading champions!

 I also have many female friends who work.
 They, too, tirelessly help with homework, ride bikes outside, and busily love their kids, support their families, and get dinner on the table each night.
-They, too, are heroes — boo boo kissing, monster-under-the-bed-checking, toddler snuggling champions!
+They, too, are heroes — boo-boo-kissing, monster-under-the-bed-checking, toddler-snuggling champions!